load the package

 $$\min (x + 0.32)^2 + (y+0.1)^2 \quad \text{ s.t.} \quad f(x,y) = 0 $$

-Now this a non-linear, non-convex minimization problem and therefore it can have multiple local minima as well as local maxima and saddle points.
+Now this is a non-linear, non-convex minimization problem and therefore it can have multiple local minima as well as local maxima and saddle points.
 If we approach this problem with a simple gradient descent algorithm starting from a random point we might get as a result a local minimum but we do not know whether this is the global minimum!

 In order to make sure that we find the optimal solution we will compute all critical points of this optimization problem.
 If we count the number of critical points over the complex numbers then this number will almost always be the same.
 It is called the Euclidean Distance degree of $X=V(f)$.